motistudio/celli/README.md

    - Offers flexible ways to create and manage caches
    - Provides utils to create a custom cache in a composable manner

-2. Memoization tools:
+2. Memoization tools & decorators:
-   - Offers utilities for function memoization
+   - Offers utilities for function memoization, taking advantage of the flexible cache creation API
-   - Provides decorators for easy caching of class methods
+   - Built-in cache invalidations configurations for maintaining low memory consumption, taking the application's lifecycle into account

 The library is designed to be flexible and extensible, allowing developers to choose the most appropriate caching strategy based on their specific needs.
 It comes without any dependencies (minified file weights only 19kb!), perfectly typed and has 100% test coverage.
 Hoping to ensure high reliability with no unexpected edge cases.